erildt/koReader-highlight-menu-patch/README.md

             }
         end,
 ```
-For example, pressing this button highlights text in orange, and long pressing underlines in orange.
+For example, pressing this button highlights text in orange and long pressing underlines in orange.